ROYAL COMMISSION OF INQUIRY... DON DALE

-Central to what I have said previously, is that the replacement of the electorate by lobbies has meant that community concern is stifled.
+Central to what I have said previously, is that the replacement of the electorate by lobbies has meant that genuine and legitimate community concern is stifled and even terminally smothered.

-The absence of electoral influence on government has meant that government has become unaccountable, a situation spectacularly demonstrated by ongoing Don Dale personnel behavior, work release of dangerous criminals, the Adam Giles sale of TIO, and 99 year lease of Darwin Harbor to the Chinese.
+The absence of electoral influence on government has meant that government has become unaccountable, a cascading situation spectacularly echoed by ongoing Don Dale personnel behavior, work release of dangerous criminals, the Adam Giles sale of TIO, and 99 year lease (deliverance) of Darwin Harbor to the Chinese.